Battle of Aleppo (2012–2016): Strategic analysis

-Rebel forces expanded into the countryside south of Aleppo to control sections of the M4 and M5 highways, effectively blocking ground reinforcements for the Syrian Army.
-Before the end of 2012, the Syrian Army in Aleppo was receiving sporadic supplies and ammunition replenishment by air or via backroads.
+In the first few months of the battle, rebel forces expanded into the countryside south of Aleppo to control sections of the M4 and M5 highways, effectively blocking ground reinforcements for the Syrian Army.
+By the end of 2012, the Syrian Army in Aleppo was only receiving sporadic supplies and ammunition replenishment by air or via backroads.
 The fall of Base 46, a large complex that reinforced and supplied government troops, was seen by experts as "a tactical turning point that may lead to a strategic shift" in the battle for Aleppo.
 In a November 2012, intelligence report, American publisher Strategic Forecasting, Inc. described the strategic position of government forces in Aleppo as "dire", and said the Free Syrian Army had them "essentially surrounded".

 On 26 November 2012, rebels captured Tishrin Dam, further isolating government forces in Aleppo and leaving only one route into Aleppo.
 By late January 2013 Deputy Prime Minister Qadri Jamil said all supply routes to Aleppo had been cut off by opposition forces, comparing the situation to the Siege of Leningrad.
 By late February 2013, Aleppo International Airport was almost surrounded by rebel forces.
 Later, the Syrian Army regained control of the strategic town Tel Sheigeb, allowing them to approach the airport.
 In November 2013, the Syrian Army retook the town of al-Safira.
 This opened a road for the government to support the besieged Kuweires Military Airbase and Aleppo Power Plant.

 In February 2014, it was reported that the army planned to encircle Aleppo and impose blockades and truces.
 It would also try to recapture Sheikh Najjar Industrial City to rebuild the economy and provide jobs.
 By October 2014, the army had seized Sheikh Najjar, reinforced Aleppo Central Prison and captured Handaraat, almost besieging rebel-held Aleppo.
 Tensions peaked in early April 2014, when a Syrian Republican Guard officer allegedly killed a Hezbollah commander during an argument over the opposition advance in al-Rashadin, and other pro-government militia groups sent as reinforcements, such as the National Defence Force, proved to be unreliable in combat.
 Effectively cutting off access was more difficult in Aleppo because rebels controlled more terrain there than in other cities.
 Rebels also have a strong presence in the countryside and around the border crossings with Turkey.
 In April 2014 government commanders inside the city were saying that contrary to implementing such a strategy, "the best [they] can do in Aleppo is just secure ... positions".